act-rules/act-rules.github.io/_rules/link-alone-descriptive-aizyf1.md

 ---
-id: 5effbb
+id: aizyf1
-name: Link in context is descriptive
+name: Link is descriptive
 rule_type: atomic
 description: |
-  This rule checks that the accessible name of a link together with its context describe its purpose.
+  This rule checks that the accessible name of a link describes its purpose.
 accessibility_requirements:
-  wcag20:2.4.4: # Link Purpose (In Context)
-    forConformance: true
-    failed: not satisfied
-    passed: further testing needed
-    inapplicable: further testing needed wcag20:2.4.9: # Link Purpose (Link Only)
+  wcag20:2.4.9: # Link Purpose (Link Only)
     forConformance: true
     failed: not satisfied